What Do You Wear Down There? Dr. B Solves the Underwear Conundrum

 All undergarments should be handled with special care — and that isn’t just because they tend to be more delicate than the rest of your wardrobe.
 For instance, if someone has skin sensitivities, Dr. Brightman suggests washing underwear with a fragrance- and dye-free detergent and avoiding dryer sheets, which tend to contain added fragrances.

-Dr. Brightman also recommends washing underwear separately, and preferably in warm or hot water to kill any bacteria.
+Dr. Brightman also recommends washing underwear separately, preferably in warm or hot water to kill any bacteria.
 But she doesn’t necessarily believe the supposed rule that you have to replace underwear every year.

 “If underwear is clean and fits, keep it,” she says.
 “I don’t think there is a single rule of thumb.
 If someone wears underwear with a cotton crotch and has a tendency to get irritated, then making sure the underwear is in good shape is a must!”